RDBALL/city-explorer/README.md

 ## **Lab 07**

-Name of feature: Add latitude and longitude from LocationIQ returned object
+Name of feature: Establish back-end server capabilities by deploying this repo to Heroku

 Estimate of time needed to complete: 2 hours

 Start time: 1pm

-Finish time: 4pm
+Finish time: 4:30pm

-Actual time needed to complete: 3 hours
+Actual time needed to complete: 3.5 hours

 ---

-Name of feature: Add static map image to app using the latitude and longitude coordinates
+Name of feature: Enable forecast to be pulled from backend server

 Estimate of time needed to complete: 2 hours

-Start time: 4pm
+Start time: 5pm

-Finish time: 5pm
+Finish time: 7pm

-Actual time needed to complete: 1 hour
+Actual time needed to complete: 2 hour

 ---

-Name of feature: Update CSS

-Estimate of time needed to complete: 1 hour

-Start time: 5pm

-Finish time: 6pm

-Actual time needed to complete: 1 hour